Signatures feature downloads digitally signed signatures to devices. Diagnostic

 known certification authorities (CAs).
 The trustpool feature installs the CA

 certificate automatically.
 The CA certificate is required for the

 of DS update requests to download DS files: regular and forced-download.

-only a DS with the latest revision number is downloaded.
+DS with the latest revision number is downloaded.

 downloads a specific DS or a set of DSes.
 You can trigger the forced-download